yjunechoe/yjunechoe/README.md

 ### Hi! 👋

-I am a Ph.D. candidate in Linguistics at the University of Pennsylvania, studying psycholinguistics and language acquisition.
+I am a Ph.D. candidate in Linguistics at the University of Pennsylvania, studying psycholinguistics (~ experimental pragmatics) and language acquisition (~ word learning).

-I'm also a data visualization hobbyist and develop open source software for statistical computing and graphics in my free time.
+I'm also an R enthusiast and data visualization hobbyist.
+Outside of linguistics research, I develop open source software for statistical computing and graphics.

 ### Packages and softwares 📦